 No work may be done by a Third Party until the approval of the Third Party has been secured in writing from the Committee.
 The form of this writing is an approval email from the Chairperson of the Committee or their designee sent to the appropriate parties.
 This approval email includes, if applicable, directions to provide the name and email address of the Third Party employee who has the authority to electronically sign the Third Party Compliance Annual Certification on the Third Party's behalf.
 The Third Party will provide, if required, the name(s) and email address(es) of the individual(s) who is providing the services on behalf of FIS to be assigned training.
 If for some reason the electronic version of the certification and/or training is unavailable, a manual signature certification or manual training test can be completed and recorded in the Reg-U training system.
-Entities that have been approved by the Committee will be asked to electronically sign the Certification on an annual basis as long as the Third Party is approved.
+Entities that have been approved by the Committee will be asked to electronically sign the Certification of compliance on request by the Company and will be required to renew this Certification on an annual basis as long as the Third Party is approved.
 The Committee may waive or modify this requirement if the Committee determines that sufficient documentation of the Third Party's own anti-corruption policies and practices exist.
 In addition, the Committee may decide to waive the annual certification the year the Third Party is approved.
 Such waivers, if decided by the Committee, will be communicated in the approval email relating to the Third Party.